BrunoMine/mob-engine/API.md

         spawning = {                  --[[ Defines spawning in world <optional>

-            ambience = { -- Table or table of tables for spawning definitions at ambience
+            ambience = { -- SpawnAmbienceDef or Table of different SpawnAmbienceDefs for spawning definitions at ambiences

+                -- Spawn type
+                spawn_type = "spawn_type", --[[ Spawn type
+                                                - "environment" for spawn environment
+                                                - "generated" for spawn on generated map
+                                                - "abm" for spawn ABM ]]

+                -- General definitions

                 spawn_zone_width = <number>,-- width number (in blocks) of spawn zone without this MOB type

                 max_number = <number>, 	-- maximum mobs of this kind per mapblock(16x16x16)